An insider threat as an information security problem presents some of the most challenging issues that security...

 Insider information technology sabotage

-One idea that is new to a lot of security managers is that detecting an insider threat requires an understanding of what motivates people to behave the way they do, either positively or negatively.
+One idea that is to a lot of security managers is that detecting an insider threat requires an understanding of what motivates people to behave the way they do, either positively or negatively.
 Understanding these behavioral elements is an important tool, especially in cases of insider IT sabotage.

 Insiders that commit IT sabotage are technically competent users who have the access and ability to carry out an attack, as well as the capability to conceal their illicit activities.
 These characteristics make detecting these kinds of insider IT sabotage very difficult, as malicious behavior rarely looks any different than normal behavior.